ethan-young/seccyd-wj-subtests/manuscript/README.md

 ### Indicators of Harshness

-**Family Poverty (income-to-needs mean)**.
-Our mixed-model analyzed the effect of family poverty on overall compared with subtest WJ performance.
-There was a main effect of family poverty such that a higher family poverty was associated with lower overall WJ performance.
-Equivalence tests show that this overall main effect was meaningfully negative (outside the ROPE, see Figure 3a).
+**Family Income Disadvantage (mean)**.
+Our mixed model analyzed the effect of family income disadvantage on overall compared with subtest WJ performance.
+There was a main effect of family income disadvantage such that a higher disadvantage was associated with lower overall WJ performance.
+Equivalence tests show that this overall main effect was meaningfully negative (outside the ROPE, see Figure 3).

-Interaction effects between family poverty and subtests revealed a more nuanced landscape of associations.
-The association between family poverty and performance on Passage Completion, Calculations, Verbal Analogies, Letter-Word, Short-Term Memory, and Unfamiliar Words subtests did not differ from the overall main effect (see Figure 3).
-However, the association between family poverty and performance on the Picture Vocabulary subtest was significantly and meaningfully more negative than overall main effect (see Figure 3).
-Interestingly, the association between family poverty and performance on the Auditory Processing, Unfamiliar Words, and Auditory-Visual Associations subtests were significantly more positive than the overall main effect (see Figure 3).
+Interaction effects between family income disadvantage and subtests revealed a more nuanced landscape of associations.
+The association between disadvantage and performance on Passage Completion, Calculations, Verbal Analogies, Letter-Word, Short-Term Memory, and Unfamiliar Words subtests did not differ from the overall main effect (see Figure 3).
+However, the association between disadvantage and performance on the Picture Vocabulary subtest was significantly and meaningfully more negative than the overall main effect (see Figure 3).
-However, equivalence tests suggest that the family poverty and Unfamiliar Words performance association was inside the ROPE, and thus practically equivalent to the main effect.
+Interestingly, the association between disadvantage and performance on the Auditory Processing, Unfamiliar Words, and Auditory-Visual Associations subtests were significantly more positive than the overall main effect (see Figure 3).
+However, equivalence tests suggest that the disadvantage and Unfamiliar Words performance association was inside the ROPE, and thus practically equivalent to the main effect.
+The association between disadvantage and Auditory Processing and Auditory-Visual performance were outside the ROPE.

-Our simple effects analysis tested whether the associations between family poverty and subtest performance was statistically different from zero and whether they were practically equivalent to the ROPE (see Figure 3).
-Analyses revealed that the association between family poverty and each of the subtests where significantly and meaningfully negative, except for the Auditory Processing, Unfamiliar Words, and Auditory-Visual Associations subtests (see Figure 3).
-For these tests, the association between family poverty and test performance was not statistically different from zero and practically equivalent to the ROPE (see Figure 3).
+Our simple effects analysis tested whether the associations between family income disadvantage and subtest performance was statistically different from zero and whether they were practically equivalent to the ROPE (see Figure 3).
+Analyses revealed that the association between family income disadvantage and each of the subtests where significantly and meaningfully negative, except for the Auditory Processing, Unfamiliar Words, and Auditory-Visual Associations subtests (see Figure 3).
+For these tests, the association between income disadvantage and test performance was not statistically different from zero and practically equivalent to the ROPE (see Figure 3).

-Based on our inferential criteria, the main effect of family poverty suggests that higher family poverty was associated with reduced overall performance.
+Based on our inferential criteria, the main effect of family income disadvantage suggests that higher income disadvantage was associated with reduced overall performance.
 Simple effects also revealed mostly reduced performance on each subtest.
-However, for the Picture Vocabulary subtest, the family poverty-performance association was significantly and meaningfully more negative than the overall pattern, suggesting performance on this test was particularly reduced for high poverty families.
-Interestingly, three subtests showed relative enhancement to the overall pattern of family
+However, for the Picture Vocabulary subtest, the income disadvantage-performance association was significantly and meaningfully more negative than the overall pattern, suggesting performance on this test was particularly reduced for income disadvantaged families.
+Interestingly, three subtests showed relative enhancement to the overall pattern of income disadvantage: Auditory Processing, Unfamiliar Words, and Auditory-Visual Associations subtests.
-poverty: Auditory Processing, Unfamiliar Words, and Auditory-Visual Associations subtests.
-Yet, only the associations between family poverty and the Auditory Processing and Auditory Visual Associations subtest performance were outside the ROPE.
+Yet, only the associations between income disadvantage and the Auditory Processing and Auditory Visual Associations subtest performance were outside the ROPE.
 However, simple effects were not consistent with enhancement.
-Instead, simple effects revealed that the family poverty-performance associations between the Auditory Processing, Unfamiliar Words, and Auditory-Visual Associations were inside the ROPE, suggesting higher family poverty was associated with intact performance on these tests.
+Instead, simple effects revealed that the income disadvantage-performance associations between the Auditory Processing, Unfamiliar Words, and Auditory-Visual Associations were inside the ROPE, suggesting higher income disadvantage was associated with intact performance on these tests.

-**Neighborhood Poverty (Mean)**.
-Analyses revealed a main effect of neighborhood poverty such that a living in a high poverty neighborhood was associated with reduced overall WJ performance (see Figure 3).
+**Neighborhood Socioeconomic Disadvantage (Mean)**.
+Analyses revealed a main effect of neighborhood socioeconomic disadvantage such that a living in a high neighborhood socioeconomic disadvantage was associated with reduced overall WJ performance (see Figure 3).
 Equivalence tests show that this overall main effect was outside the ROPE.

-Interaction effects between neighborhood poverty and subtest were varied.
-Associations between neighborhood poverty and subtest performance on Passage Completion, Calculations, Letter-Word, and Short-Term Memory did not statistically differ from the overall main effect (see Figure 3).
-However, neighborhood poverty and subtest performance associations for the Picture Vocabulary, Verbal Analogies, and Applied Problems subtests were significantly more negative than the main effect (see Figure 3).
-However, equivalence tests showed that only the association between neighborhood poverty and Verbal Analogies subtest performance was meaningfully more negative than the main effect.
+Interaction effects between neighborhood socioeconomic disadvantage and subtest were varied.
+Associations between socioeconomic disadvantage and subtest performance on Passage Completion, Calculations, Letter-Word, and Short-Term Memory did not statistically differ from the overall main effect (see Figure 3).
+However, neighborhood socioeconomic disadvantage and subtest performance associations for the Picture Vocabulary, Verbal Analogies, and Applied Problems subtests were significantly more negative than the main effect (see Figure 3).
+However, equivalence tests showed that only the association between socioeconomic disadvantage and Verbal Analogies subtest performance was meaningfully more negative than the main effect.
+Similar to the family income disadvantage analysis, neighborhood socioeconomic disadvantage was associated with significantly more positive performance for the Auditory Processing and Auditory-Visual Associations compared to the overall main effect.
-Similar to the family poverty analysis, neighborhood poverty was associated with significantly more positive performance for the Auditory Processing and Auditory-Visual Associations compared to the overall main effect.
-Equivalence tests revealed that both associations were also meaningfully more positive, suggesting that performance on these tests were relatively enhanced (compared to the main effect) for participants living in high poverty neighborhoods (see Figure 3).
+Equivalence tests revealed that both associations were also meaningfully more positive, suggesting that performance on these tests were relatively enhanced (compared to the main effect) for participants living in socioeconomically disadvantaged neighborhoods (see Figure 3).

-Simple effects revealed that higher neighborhood poverty was associated with statistically and meaningfully negative performance for all subtests except for the Auditory Processing and Auditory-Visual Associations subtests.
-Again, for these two subtests, performance among those living in high poverty neighborhoods was not statistically or meaningfully different from zero.
+Simple effects revealed that higher neighborhood socioeconomic disadvantage was associated with statistically and meaningfully negative performance for all subtests except for the Auditory Processing and Auditory-Visual Associations subtests.
+Again, for these two subtests, performance among those living in socioeconomically disadvantaged neighborhoods was not statistically or meaningfully different from zero.

-According to our inferential criteria, results suggest that the main effect of neighborhood poverty is consistent with reduced overall pattern of performance.
-For the Verbal Analogies subtest, high neighborhood poverty was associated with particularly reduced performance compared with the main effect.
-However, high neighborhood poverty and performance associations for the Auditory Processing and Auditory-Visual Associations subtests were consistent with relative enhancement.
-Similar to the family poverty results, simple effects were not consistent with enhancement and instead revealed mostly reduced performance.
-For the Auditory Processing and Auditory-Visual Associations subtests, however, simple effects suggest that performance remained intact at higher levels of neighborhood poverty.
+According to our inferential criteria, results suggest that the main effect of neighborhood socioeconomic disadvantage is consistent with reduced overall pattern of performance.
+For the Verbal Analogies subtest, high neighborhood socioeconomic disadvantage was associated with particularly reduced performance compared with the main effect.
+However, high neighborhood disadvantage and performance associations for the Auditory Processing and Auditory-Visual Associations subtests were consistent with relative enhancement.
+Similar to the family income disadvantage results, simple effects were not consistent with enhancement and instead revealed mostly reduced performance.
+For the Auditory Processing and Auditory-Visual Associations subtests, however, simple effects suggest that performance remained intact at higher levels of neighborhood socioeconomic disadvantage.

-![***Figure 3.*** Results of models testing the effect of family and neighborhood poverty on WJ performance.
-The top and bottom rows reflect family and neighbhorhood poverty, respectivly.
-The left column plots the overall slope (thick black lines) against the subtest slopes across low to high poverty.
-Unfaded and faded lines are practically inequivalent and equivalent to the overall slope, respectivly.
-The middle and right columns shows interaction and simple effects.
+![**Figure 3.** Results of models testing the effect of family and neighborhood economic disadvantage on WJ performance.
+The top and bottom rows depict family and neighborhood socioeconomic disadvantage, respectively.
+The left column plots the overall slope (thick black lines) against the subtest slopes across low to high socioeconomic disadvantage Unfaded and faded lines are practically inequivalent and equivalent to the overall slope, respectively.
+The middle and right columns show interaction and simple effects.
 Black horizontal lines are the main effect and zero for interactions and simple effects, respectively.
 The gray ribbon reflects the ROPE.
 Solid points indicate interactions and simple effects that are practically equivalent to the